ringmesh/web/docs/try/tutorials/configure_compile_ringmesh.md

-# Configure and Compile the RINGMesh source code
+# Configure and compile RINGMesh source code

 ## RINGMesh Configuration options
 RINGMesh comes with a CMake configuration file.
-Several options can be selected in order to build the project that feet your needs:
+Several options can be selected in order to build the project that fits your needs:

  * `BUILD_GEOGRAM_WITHOUT_EXE`: RINGMesh build the GEOGRAM project.
 This option allow to build the GEOGRAM libraries used in RINGMesh without building executable from GEOGRAM.